keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/WSaxH7E.png" height="80%" width="80%" alt="SSH"/>
 </p>
 <p>
-To end the SSH connection, type exit in the command line and you will see that the prompt has changed back to the Windows VM.
+To end the SSH connection, type exit in the command line.
+The prompt will then change back to the Windows VM.
 </p>
 <br />